emmacadavra/creature-feature-drf-api/README.md

 - Django Rest Auth - to provide endpoints for users to login/logout.
 - ElephantSQL - to host the PostgresSQL database used by this project.
 - Psychopg2 - a database adaptor that enables interaction between Python and PostgresSQL.
-- Cloudinary - to host images and static files that engages seamlessly with the front- and back-end counterparts of this project.
+- Cloudinary - to host images and static files that engage seamlessly with the front- and back-end counterparts of this project.
 - Pillow - an imaging library that adds image processing capabilities.
 - Django Filters - to allow queryset filtering based on model fields.
 - Django CORS Headers - to handle the server headers required for Cross-Origin Resource Sharing.